Frequently Asked Questions

 Yes you can.
 You can only camp on the day of your day ticket, not before.
 Day camping is in front of the day camping car park only.
 We ask you to leave by midday the following day.
 We charge £10 per adult, per night.

 Can I bring a caravan, van or live-in vehicle onto the site?

-Yes you can, you will need to buy a Full weekend ticket with van camping.
-If you have bought a ticket with tent camping or without camping, you can pay the excess on the gate when you arrive.
+Yes you can, you will need to buy a Full weekend ticket plus a van pass.
+If you have not yet bought a van pass, you can do so on the gate when you arrive.

-When the vehicle is parked then we ask that it is not driven until the event finishes.
-If its a caravan then when sited then we ask that if the car is to be moved over the 3 days is returned to the car park.
+When the vehicle is parked we ask that it is not driven until the event finishes.
+If it’s a caravan, when sited, we ask that if the car is to be moved over the 3 days, it is returned to the car park.
 WHY?
-Its all about safety, as we get more people coming to the festival the risks with moving vehicles and parked vehicles increase.
+It’s all about safety, as we get more people coming to the festival the risks with moving vehicles and parked vehicles increase.

 Can I park my car next to my tent?